SlimeTraditionalTranslation/Slimefun-Main-Wiki/translate/tw/Other-Plugins/Developer-Guide/Developer-Guide-(1-Project-Setup).md

 Now we need to talk a little bit about Maven.

 Maven is a dependency manager that many Java projects use.
 Our template already includes a fully configured Maven setup for you.
-Our template already includes a fully configured Maven setup for you.

 But you need to make sure that your project is set up correctly, you can look up how to set up a project as a Maven project for your preferred IDE.
-But you need to make sure that your project is set up correctly, you can look up how to set up a project as a Maven project for your preferred IDE.
 Your project will be compiled via Maven too, so if you want to test or share your addon, you need to use Maven either way.

 ### License

 You should also choose a License for your project.
-You should also choose a License for your project.
 We recommend you to choose an Open-Source license, so everyone can contribute to your project.

 You can consult [ChooseALicense.com](https://choosealicense.com/) to find a suitable open-source license for you.